-Q. Are there instances when OSI cannot repair a machine and Varian is called to assist?
+Q. Are there instances when OSI will call Varian to assist if needed?
 If so, please elaborate.

-A. Yes.
-On those rare occasions where our FSE team is unable to solve an issue, we will engage Varian at our cost to assist.
+A. Patient treatment is OSI's highest priority!
+So yes, on those rare occasions our FSE team may engage Varian at our cost to assist if we believe it will expedite the repair.
 They are another tool in our tool kit.
 Across our entire customer base, more than 200+ machines, Varian is called maybe once/year total.

 Q. If STB’s come out from Varian on the linac/Software who is responsible for this?

 A. Varian is responsible for all updates to the systems.
 Mandatory safety updates (STB’s) will be supplied and installed free-of-charge by Varian.
 Other updates may require purchasing directly from Varian.
 Updates either correct a safety issue, fix bugs and/or introduced errors in the software system.
 Upgrades usually add to existing, already purchased functionality and are discretionary.
 New sw versions add new functionality to increase use of the system.

 Optional STB’s will be performed by OSI as needed